gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 \subsection{2D Burgers equation}

 A 2D parameterized inviscid Burgers equation is considered

+where $Re=10,000$ is the Reynolds number.
 Eq. (\ref{eq.2d_burger}b) is an essential boundary condition.
 The initial condition is parameterized by the amplitude $a$ and the width $w$, defined as

 where $\boldsymbol{\mu} = \{a, w\}$.
 A uniform spatial discretization with $60 \times 60$ discrete points is applied.
 The first order spatial derivative is approximated by the backward difference scheme, while the diffusion term is approximated by the central difference scheme.
-The semi-discertized system is solved by using the implicit backward Euler time integrator with a uniform time step of $\Delta t=1/200$ to obtain the full-order model solutions. \XH{The solution fields of the first velocity component at different time steps for the parameter case $(a=0.7, w=0.9)$ are shown in Fig. \ref{fig.2d_burger_snapshot}.}
+The semi-discertized system is solved by using the implicit backward Euler time integrator with a uniform time step of $\Delta t=1/200$ to obtain the full-order model solutions. \RB{Some solution snapshots are shown in \ref{appendix:2d_burger:snapshot}.}

-\subsubsection{Case 1\YC{: Comparison between gLaSDI and LaSDI}}
+\subsubsection{Case 1: Comparison between gLaSDI and LaSDI}

 In the first test, a discrete parameter space $\mathcal{D}^h$ is constituted by the parameters of the initial condition, including the width, $w \in [0.9,1.1]$, and the amplitude, $a \in [0.7,0.9]$, each with 21 evenly distributed discrete points in the respective parameter range.
 The autoencoder with an architecture of 7,200-100-5 and quadratic DI models are considered.
 The gLaSDI training is performed until the total number of sampled parameter points reaches 36.
 A LaSDI model with the same architecture of the autoencoder and DI models is trained using 36 predefined training points uniformly distributed in a $6 \times 6$ grid in the parameter space.
 The performance of gLaSDI and LaSDI are compared and discussed.